SunlayGGX/Storm/README.md

 <ins>Exceptions</ins>
-- if the type is "vector3", then the xml should be defined like this : \<tagName x="xValue" y="yValue" z="zValue" \\>
+- If the type is "vector3", the xml should be defined like this : \<tagName x="xValue" y="yValue" z="zValue" \\>
-- if the type is "RGBAcolor", then the xml should be defined like this : \<tagName r="rValue" g="gValue" b="bValue" a="aValue" \\>.
-Besides, all r, g, b, a values are to be float values between 0.0 and 1.0 included.
+- If the type is "RGBAcolor", the xml should be defined like this : \<tagName r="rValue" g="gValue" b="bValue" a="aValue" \\>.
+All "r", "g", "b" and "a" values are float values between 0.0 and 1.0 included.
-- if the type is "article", "misc", then see the section "Internal".
+- If the type is "article", "misc", see the section "Internal".
-- if the type is "SocketSetting", then the xml should be defined like this : \<tagName ip="yyy.yyy.yyy.yyy" port="portValue" enabled="boolean" \\>.
+- If the type is "SocketSetting", the xml should be defined like this : \<tagName ip="yyy.yyy.yyy.yyy" port="portValue" enabled="boolean" \\>.
 With yyy a number between 0 and 255 included.
-Note that some ip and ports are invalid to use. enabled is a facultative boolean those default value is true.
+Note that some ip and ports are invalid to use.

 ### Macro Configs

 Macro are runtime substituated text defined by the user.
-In some text, we try to find a key and substituate in place with a value.
-The key would be a text under $[...] (i.e a macro with a key named "toto" and a value "titi", if inside a text we see $[toto] then we will replace it by titi).
+In some text, we'll try to find a key and substituate it in place with a value.
+The key is a text element inside $[...].
+This feature is useful to slimmer down a path or some texts.<br>
+i.e : If we have a macro defined with a key equals "toto" and a value equals "titi".
+If, inside a text accepting macros, we see $[toto], then we will replace it by titi).
-It is useful to slimmer down a path or some texts.
-Macro configuration are stored inside an xml file named Macro.xml located inside "Config\Custom\General".
+Macro settings are stored in an xml file named "Macro.xml" located inside "Config\Custom\General".

-It is shared by all Scenes and if there is no Macro.xml defined by the user, we will use the one inside the folder "Config\Custom\General\Original" that is a copy of the commited "Config\Template\General\Macro.xml".
-Note that we advise you to not make modification to this one and make your own Macro.xml at "Config\Custom\General" instead.
-Or you can specify the path to the Macro.xml from the command line (see the specific section)
+It is shared by all Scenes and if there is no Macro.xml defined by the user, we will use the one inside the folder "Config\Custom\General\Original" which is a copy of the commited "Config\Template\General\Macro.xml".
+Note that it is advised to make your own Macro.xml file and put it inside "Config\Custom\General".
+Or you could specify the path to the Macro.xml from the command lines (see the specific section).<br>

-A Macro is defined by a tag "macro" inside "macros" and has 2 attributes :
+A Macro element is defined by a tag "macro" inside "macros" and has 2 attributes :
-+ "key" (string, mandatory) : a text by which we identify a macro.
-Do not add the macro identifier $[].
++ "key" (string, mandatory) : a token used to identify a macro.
+Do not add $[].
-+ "value" (string, mandatory) : a text to substituate the key.
++ "value" (string, mandatory) : a text value to substituate the key.

 Besides, you can reference a macro into another macro, in any kind of order you want (define a macro after a macro that will use it).
-But beware, we solve the macro iteratively so do not make circular dependencies of macros or Storm.exe will exit after complaining.
+But note that we will solve the macro iteratively and it cannot solve circular macros references (we'll detect it and exit after complaining).

-There are some pre-built-in macros that aren't defined inside the macro file and can be used anywhere (even in command line) :
+There are some pre-built-in macros that aren't defined inside the macro file.
+Those can be used anywhere accepting macros (even inside command lines) :
 + **$[StormExe]** will refer to the Storm executable.
-+ **$[StormFolderExe]** will refer to folder that contains Storm executable that is running.
++ **$[StormFolderExe]** will refer to folder containing the running storm executable.
-+ **$[StormRoot]** will refer, in case the executable location was never man-made changed, to the Storm root folder.
++ **$[StormRoot]** will refer, in case the storm application folders remained consistent, to the Storm root folder.
 + **$[StormConfig]** will refer, in case StormRoot macro is valid, to where Config files are set.
 + **$[StormResource]** will refer, in case StormRoot macro is valid, to where the Resource folder is.
 + **$[StormIntermediate]** will refer, in case StormRoot macro is valid, to where the Output folder is.
-+ **$[StormRecord]** will refer, in case StormRoot macro is valid, to where the Record folder is.
++ **$[StormRecord]** will refer, in case StormRoot macro is valid, to where the "Record" folder is.
-+ **$[StormScripts]** will refer, in case StormRoot macro is valid, to where the Scripts folder is (where scripts will be put by default).
++ **$[StormScripts]** will refer, in case StormRoot macro is valid, to where the "Scripts" folder is (where scripts will be put by default).
-+ **$[StormStates]** will refer, in case StormRoot macro is valid, to where the States folder is (where all states will be registered in a folder representing the scene name).
++ **$[StormStates]** will refer, in case StormRoot macro is valid, to where the "States" folder is.
 + **$[StormTmp]** will refer to the StormIntermediate if StormRoot macro is valid, or to OS defined temporary location.
-+ **$[DateTime]** will refer to the current date when the Application is run (in filesystem compatible format : Weekday_Year_Month_Day_Hour_Minute_Second ).
++ **$[DateTime]** will refer to the current date at the time the Application is started (in filesystem compatible format : Weekday_Year_Month_Day_Hour_Minute_Second ).
-+ **$[Date]**, like DateTime, will refer to the current date when the Application is run but without hours and lesser time division (in filesystem compatible format : Weekday_Year_Month_Day ).
++ **$[Date]**, like DateTime, will refer to the current date at the time the Application is started, but without hours and lesser time division (in filesystem compatible format : Weekday_Year_Month_Day ).
 + **$[PID]** will refer to the process unique ID (PID).
 + **$[SceneName]** will refer to the chosen scene name.
 This is an exception to the pre-build-in macros which can be used anywhere.
-This macro can only be used after selecting a scene, therefore can only be used at some point like when we read the general config and the scene config.
-Therefore, be cautious when using this pre built macro.
+It can only be used after selecting a scene.
+Therefore, be cautious when using this pre-built macro.
 + **$[SceneStateFolder]** will refer to the default state folder path.
 Since this macro is made from SceneName macro, it is also an exception to the pre-build-in macros which can be used anywhere.
-This macro can only be used after selecting a scene, therefore can only be used at some point like when we read the general config and the scene config.
-Therefore, be cautious when using this pre built macro.

-Note that macros are applied to command line as well except for the path to the macro configuration were we will use only the built-in macros (it is kind of expected since we don't know about those macros unless we get to read the file specified by the path of the command line...).
-But you're safe to use the prebuilt macros.
+Note : macros are also applied to command lines except for the path to the macro configuration.
+But you're still safe to use the pre built-in macros except for the exceptional one.

 ### General config

-General config (named Global.xml) is global configuration of the application.
-It is shared by all scenes.
+General config (named Global.xml) is the global configuration of the application.
+It is the same for all scenes.
-Like the Macro config, you can either specify one to use with command line, or it will search for one inside the default config folder ("Config\Custom\General" or "Config\Custom\General\Original" if it doesn't find it).
-We advise you to create and make your changes to the one inside "Config\Custom\General".
+Like the Macro config, you can either specify one to use with command line, or it will search by default one inside the default config folder ("Config\Custom\General" or "Config\Custom\General\Original" if it doesn't find it).
+It is advised to create and make your changes to the one inside "Config\Custom\General".

-Unless explicited, the following settings doesn't support Macros (see section Macro)
+Unless explicited, the following settings does not accept macros.

-Here the architecture of the config file (each section are a tag in xml where the subsection should be put into)

 #### Application